openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 When you select **View** in the parent component, the parent component page opens, showing all child components.
-In this example, Child Component A contains an HTML component and a video.
+In this example, Child Component A contains a Text component and a video.

 .. image:: ../../../shared/images/child-components-a.png
  :alt: An expanded child component.